 Nose: The American oak shows itself first with vanilla and a bit of tropical fruit, followed quickly by dark stone fruits and brown sugar.
 Underneath all this lies a faint licorice note and a hint of smoke.
 More complex than the nose of the 12 year but less sweet than the 18.

 Palate: Vanilla custard again asserts itself upon entry.
 As it develops, plums mingle with a bit of malt.
 Then a gentle, sweet smoke moves forward and blends it all together.
 At the end, oak and spices move in.
-The balance of the American oak and Sherry influences is perfect.
+The balance of the American oak and Sherry influence is perfect.

 Finish: The oak, baking spices, and light smoke linger into the medium finish, leaving evidence of both the American oak and the peated barley.